Online Sunshine Logo

 (1) Subject to s.
 985.25(1), a child taken into custody and placed into detention care shall be given a hearing within 24 hours after being taken into custody.
 At the hearing, the court may order a continued detention status if:

 (a) The result of the risk assessment instrument pursuant to s.
-985.245 indicates secure or supervised release detention.
+985.245 indicates secure or supervised release detention or the court makes the findings required under paragraph (3)(b).

 (b) The child is alleged to be an escapee from a residential commitment program; or an absconder from a nonresidential commitment program, a probation program, or conditional release supervision; or is alleged to have escaped while being lawfully transported to or from a residential commitment program.